 White Shirt changed positions and turned around.
 He saw me and said, “Hey.”

 “Good, so did you like the concert earlier?”

-I told him, “Yeah, I liked the first one, but the second group so-so.”
+“Yeah, I liked the first band, but the second group so-so.”

 “Oh?
 Well, you can tell them yourself, they are here tonight.”
 I didn’t know whether he was being ironic or not, so I laughed.

 “Well, sure, I’ll tell them,” I said, too confidently to be believable.
 White Shirt told me his name, but I couldn’t hear it, or I don’t remember.
 I found out he was born and bred locally, and I think he was surprised by my culturally diverse background, Mexican, Brazilian, and had lived in Berlin and Paris.
 He didn’t have outgrown hair; it was cut short and wasn’t brown.
 He was more of a blonde but was very cute.
 Fran came back with our drinks.
 White Shirt introduced himself to her, they talked for a bit, and then he stood up and went to another room.
 He waved at me, and I waved back.